 What to say during a conversation (QSO)?
+You can have a normal conversation.

 (Other Callsign) This is (Your Callsign) returning.
 Thank you for picking up my station call and a very good morning/afternoon/night to you.
-My name is spelling like (NATO).....
-My QTH (location) is, spelling like (NATO).....
-Your signal is (RST 5 and 9) Microphone back to you, (other callsign) from (your callsign)
+My name is spelling like (NATO) My QTH (location) is, spelling like (NATO) Your signal is (RST 5 and 9) Microphone back to you, (other callsign) from (your callsign)